textpattern/textpattern.github.io/tags/if_excerpt.md

 category: tags
 published: true
 title: "If excerpt"
-Description: The if_excerpt tag will execute the contained statements if an excerpt is associated with the article being displayed.
+description: The if_excerpt tag will execute the contained statements if an excerpt is associated with the article being displayed.
 tags:
   - Article tags
   - Conditional tags